jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ### Essays

-Jeff Atwood, [The First Rule of Programming: It's Always Your Fault][atwood].
+Jeff Atwood, [The First Rule of Programming: It's Always Your Fault][your-fault].
 I like to answer questions on Stack Overflow, and an amazing amount of questions on that website have a title like "Found a bug in React?" paired with an introductory sentence: "I'm brand new to React."
 It's human to assume there's a